hci-lab-um/heuristics-for-test-tool-design/H09-What-risks-are-associated-with-those-workflows.md

 Heuristic Question: What risks are associated with those workflows?

-## Explanation and subquestions
+## Explanation and sub-questions

 There are several types of risk to consider, and varying attitudes to risk.
 The domain and technology, as well as the organizational culture will affect the level of risk that people face, affecting both their approaches, and the support they need from tools.
-Some organizations and some stakeholders will be risk averse (for example in a safety critical domain) and other organizations and stakeholders will be risk takers (for example in an entrepreneurial situation where beign first to market is key).
+Some organizations and some stakeholders will be risk averse (for example in a safety critical domain) and other organizations and stakeholders will be risk takers (for example in an entrepreneurial situation where being first to market is key).

 Think about:
 -	Risks inherent to the domain within which the tool is to be used – for example safety critical, regulatory which may dictate tool design and implementation choices;